MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/4484).

-**Guidance**: Microsoft performs vulnerability management on the underlying systems that support App Service, however you may use the severity of the recommendations within Security Center as well as the Secure Score to measure risk within your environment.
+**Guidance**: Microsoft performs vulnerability management on the underlying systems that support App Service.
+However you may use the severity of the recommendations within Security Center as well as the Secure Score to measure risk within your environment.
 Your Secure Score is based on how many Security Center recommendations you have mitigated.
 To prioritize the recommendations to resolve first, consider the severity of each.

 - [Security recommendations reference guide](https://docs.microsoft.com/azure/security-center/recommendations-reference)